-Our proposed dataset intervention, defined in \cref{sec:inducing_CO}, allowed us to gain a better understanding of the chain of events that lead to CO.
-In this section, we focus our attention on methods that can prevent CO and analyze them in the context of our framework to provide further insights.
+Our proposed dataset intervention, defined in \cref{sec:inducing_CO}, has allowed us to better understand the chain of events that lead to CO.
+In this section, we will focus on methods to prevent CO and analyze them in our framework for further insights.